Detection and Evaluation of Clusters within Sequential Data: Introduction

-A natural notion of similarity for sequential observations, whose order matters, may similarly be given by the following informal criterion: ``two observations are similar if and only if they transition into other observations in similar ways.''
-This transition-based notion is made formal in \glspl{BMC}.
-Specifically, the \gls{BMC}-model assumes that the observations are the states of a \gls{MC} in which the state space can be partitioned in such a manner that the transition rate between two states only depends on the parts of the partition (clusters) in which these two states lie.
+A natural notion of similarity between \emph{sequential} observations---when the exact order of observations really does matter---may similarly be given.
+Consider the following informal criterion: ``two observations are similar if and only if they follow after earlier observations in similar ways.''
+A recent model which makes this transition-based notion formal are \glspl{BMC} \cite{sanders2020clustering}.
+Specifically, the \gls{BMC} model assumes that the observations are the states of a \gls{MC} in which the state space can be partitioned in such a manner that the transition rate between two states only depends on the parts of the partition in which these two states lie.
+Each part of the partition is also referred to as a \emph{cluster}.